-Are you planning a tour to the Netherlands?
+Are you planning a tour of the Netherlands?
 Which places are on your mind?
 Here are some of the most beautiful villages in the Netherlands that you should consider adding to your itinerary.

-The Netherlands has many beautiful villages, which offer unique experiences and sights for visitors.
-From the cobbled streets and thatched houses to the waterways, and secret gardens, there is so much for you to enjoy.
+The Netherlands has many beautiful villages, offering visitors unique experiences and sights.
+There is much to enjoy, from the cobbled streets and thatched houses to the waterways and secret gardens.

-And if you thought that was all, these villages offer more than just beautiful sights.
-They give you an excellent opportunity to walk through some of the most fascinating ancient Dutch history and culture.
-Most of them have preserved their architecture, culture, and languages, which they cherish to this day.
+And if you thought that was all, these villages offer more than beautiful sights.
+They allow you to walk through some of the most fascinating ancient Dutch history and culture.
+Most of them have preserved their architecture, culture, and languages, which they cherish today.

-The villages are also easily accessible as most of them are located near major cities.
-They have all the facilities that a traveler desires, such as good accommodation, food, and warm hosts.
+The villages are also easily accessible as most are located near major cities.
+They have all the facilities a traveler desires, such as reasonable accommodation, food, and warm hosts.

 Most Beautiful Villages in the Netherlands

 Hollum is among the four villages on the island of Ameland.
 Most of the houses in Hollum were built before the 18th century, giving it a very traditional feel.
-In fact, the village is currently protected because of its historic and cultural value.
+The town is currently protected because of its historical and cultural value.

-Other notable places include the commander houses, which were used by captains of whaling boats.
+Other notable places include the commander houses, which captains of whaling boats used.
 They are identifiable by their unique double ledge on the front.

 If you are flying there, booking an airport lounge through Priority Pass can make your travel more enjoyable.
 This will help you to relax before your flight or after landing.

-Winsum is another lively village that will certainly take you back in time.
-Initially, it consisted of two separate villages – Bellingweek and Obergum.
+Winsum is another lively village that will undoubtedly take you back in time.
+Initially, it consisted of two separate towns – Bellingweek and Obergum.
 These villages were located on either side of the local canal called the Winsumerdiep.

 3. Schin op Geul

 Schin op Geul is a small charming village located around Limburg hills.
-It is situated less than 5 kilometers from Valkenburg and about 13 kilometers away from Maastricht.
+It is less than 5 kilometers from Valkenburg and about 13 kilometers from Maastricht.

-Hidden among the hills, the village has great views that will delight any visitor.
-Once in the village, you can take time to explore the neighboring ruins of the Valkenburg Castle.
-This castle was built in the middle ages and it will astound you with its beautiful interiors and exciting history.
+Hidden among the hills, the village has incredible views that delight any visitor.
+Once in the town, you can explore the neighboring ruins of Valkenburg Castle.
+This castle was built in the Middle Ages and will astound you with its beautiful interiors and exciting history.

-You can also visit the nearby Velvet Cave, which consists of a network of secret underground passages.
+You can also visit the nearby Velvet Cave, which has a network of secret underground passages.
 They were built between the 11th and 12th centuries and were used to access the castle.

-This village was an active trading center during the 17th century, meaning that it’s rich in Dutch history.
-Traders from all over the Netherlands, and beyond, came here to trade in Edam cheese in exchange for spices and other goods.
+This village was an active trading center during the 17th century, meaning it’s rich in Dutch history.
+Traders from over the Netherlands and beyond came here to trade Edam cheese in exchange for spices and other goods.

-The village continues to draw people today because of the thriving Cheese Market, which is held every Wednesday.
+The village continues to draw people today because of the thriving Cheese Market held every Wednesday.
 It is the ideal place for cheese enthusiasts who get an opportunity to savor the traditional Dutch cheese.
 The beautiful canals also attract a lot of amateur sailors.
 Edam is undoubtedly one of the most beautiful towns in the Netherlands.

 Ensure that you visit the famous fish market.
 Here, you can sample some smoked eel from the local lakes or take a bite of freshly fried fish.
 The other sites you can visit include the lighthouse and the local museum.

 You can also ride a boat across the Ijsselmeer Lake on a real fishing boat.
-During the summer, you are allowed to swim or sand-bathe around the lake.
-This lake is also a popular place for watersports like kayaking and flying kites.
+During the summer, you can swim or sand-bathe around the lake.
+This lake is also famous for watersports like kayaking and flying kites.

-However, it is important to note that most locals here take religion quite seriously, and they do not work on Sunday.
-So plan your itinerary around the other days of the week if you want the full experience.
+But, it is vital to note that most locals here take religion seriously and do not work on Sundays.
+So plan your itinerary around the other days of the week if you want the entire experience.

-There are other smaller museums dotted around the village where you can learn more about Bourtange and the wider province of Groningen.
-And, you don’t have to worry about where to stay while visiting the village.
-There are several excellent hotels within Bourtange, and some residents also offer their houses to visitors through Airbnb.
+There are other smaller museums dotted around the village where you can learn more about Bourtange and the broader province of Groningen.
+And you don’t have to worry about where to stay while visiting the town.
+There are multiple excellent hotels within Bourtange on Booking.com, and some residents also offer their houses to visitors through VRBO.

 Veere is a village in the Netherlands, situated in the province of Zeeland.
-In the 13th century, there used to be a direct route from Veere to the North Sea making it a busy center of the shipping trade.
+In the 13th century, there was a direct route from Veere to the North Sea, making it a busy center of the shipping trade.

-This village has a strong connection to Scotland as it was a center of the wool trade, between the Dutch and Scots.
-As a result, many Scots emigrated to Veere in the 16th and 17th centuries.
+This village is strongly connected to Scotland as it was the center of the wool trade between the Dutch and Scots.
+Consequently, many Scots emigrated to Veere in the 16th and 17th centuries.

-You should visit the Schotse Huizen museum to learn more about the Scottish legacy in Veere.
-The village is protected by the government because of its monuments and historic townscape.
+It would be best to visit the Schotse Huizen Museum to learn more about the Scottish legacy in Veere.
+The government protects the village because of its monuments and historic townscape.
 The old houses are a reminder of the town’s rich history during the glory days.

-Hindeloopen started gaining recognition in the 17th century although it was established way back in the 13th century.
-It was an important convergence point as a center of the international shipping trade.
+Hindeloopen started gaining recognition in the 17th century, although it was established in the 13th century.
+It was a vital convergence point as a center of the international shipping trade.
 This facilitated its transformation into what it is now.

-The trade also left a rich legacy that is evident in the architecture of the town, mode of dress, and even language.
+The trade also left a rich legacy in the town’s architecture, dress, and language.
 The village exhibits a beautiful blend of Danish, English, and Frisian elements.
 This makes it one of the most beautiful villages in the Netherlands.

-At the moment, Hindeloopen is home to around 700 residents, most of whom, still adhere to some aspects of traditional Frisian life.
+Hindeloopen is home to around 700 residents, most of whom still adhere to some aspects of traditional Frisian life.
 The old center of Hindeloopen is also still well-preserved.
-Also, the old streets, canals and wooden bridges are still in use and you can tour them on foot or bike.
+Also, the old streets, canals, and wooden bridges are still in use, and you can tour them on foot or bike.

 9. Broek in Waterland

-The village is also a historical tourist village and was a very popular destination for travelers in the 17th and 18th centuries.
+The village is also a historical tourist village and was a trendy destination for travelers in the 17th and 18th centuries.
 To this day, it remains one of the most popular villages in the Netherlands.

 Marken is a picturesque remote village found on a cape in North Holland, about 17 kilometers from Amsterdam.
-In the 13th century, a strong storm swept across the countryside separating Marken from the mainland.
-However, in 1957, an embankment was built to reconnect Marken with the mainland.
+In the 13th century, a strong storm swept across the countryside, separating Marken from the mainland.
+In 1957, a dam was built to reconnect Marken with the continent.

 Marken is a small island that can be explored on foot.
-Its remote location gives it a distinct culture and character that is cherished by locals to this day.
+Its remote location gives it a distinct culture and character that locals cherish.

 Some of the top attractions in the village include the Paard van Marken.
-This is a lighthouse located on the most easterly point of the village and is still functional.
-You can also visit the Marken Museum to learn the fascinating history of the island.
+This lighthouse is located on the most easterly point of the town and is still functional.
+You can also visit the Marken Museum to learn about the island’s intriguing past.

-The Kijkhuisje Sijtje Boes is another interesting place to visit.
-Here you can see the ancient furniture and décor of Marken.
-A visit to Marken would not be complete without watching a live demonstration of the making of Dutch clogs.
+The Kijkhuisje Sijtje Boes is another exciting place to visit.
+Here, you can see the old furniture and décor of Marken.
+Checking out Marken would not be complete without watching a live demonstration of the making of Dutch clogs.

 See related: How Many Days Do You Need in Amsterdam [A Guide]

-This village is found in the province of Drenthe and was built in the tenth century.
+This village is in the province of Drenthe and was built in the tenth century.
 It was mainly an agricultural town.
-The residents kept thousands of sheep that grazed on its expansive fields, something that greatly influenced the origin of its name.
+The residents kept thousands of sheep grazing on its expansive fields, greatly influencing its name’s origin.

-You can decide to make your tour of Orvelte special by moving around in a horse-drawn carriage.
-This carriage travels through the historical attractions of the village such as the ancient forge and sawmill.
+You can make your tour of Orvelte memorable by moving around in a horse-drawn carriage.
+This carriage travels through the historical attractions of the village, such as the ancient forge and sawmill.

 Without roads and motor transport, it’s evident that the residents of Giethoorn village in the Netherlands enjoy unparalleled tranquility.
-The village is an amalgamation of small islands with traditional wooden houses and farms.
-These islands are interconnected by wooden bridges.
+The town is an amalgamation of small islands with traditional wooden houses and farms.
+Wooden bridges interconnect these islands.

-The streets here are paved with cobblestones and you are free to wander around as you take in the beauty of the city.
+The streets here are paved with cobblestones, and you can wander around as you enjoy the city’s beauty.
 You can also decide to explore Giethoorn aboard a boat.

 The nearby De Weerribben-Wieden National Park is also worth a mention.
-It is a swampland that is home to a wide array of wildlife.
-The exclusive local restaurants offer a mouthwatering traditional cuisine that you definitely should sample.
+It’s a polder that is home to a wide array of wildlife.
+The exclusive local restaurants offer mouthwatering traditional Dutch cuisine that you certainly should sample.

 Before its reconstruction, it was a major harbor on the Zuiderzee.
 But when the dykes were erected, the village was cut off from the sea.
-This led to the decline of shipping in the area and residents turned to fishing.
+This led to declining shipping close by, and residents turned to fish.

-Some of the main attractions in Durgerdam include the white ‘Kapel’, chapel, the Reformed Church, and the Hemony clock in the tower.
-You can explore the village on foot, although cycling paths are also available and you can hop onto a bicycle to make your tour even more enjoyable.
+Some of the main attractions in Durgerdam include the white ‘Kapel’ chapel, the Reformed Church, and the Hemony clock in the tower.
+Delve into the village on foot, although cycling paths are also available, and you can hop onto a bicycle to make your tour even more enjoyable.

 Kinderdijk is famous for its windmills– the largest in the Netherlands.
-It has a network of 19 windmills, which were built in the 18th century to protect the village against the rising seas.
+It has a network of 19 windmills built in the 18th century to protect the village against the rising seas.
 They were built along the water canals to help keep them dry.

 There are two museums on two of these windmills.
 When you visit these museums, you will learn more about how the windmills worked, giving you a deeper appreciation of Dutch ingenuity.

-The village is a world-renowned landmark of the Netherlands, which explains why it is considered among the most beautiful villages in the Netherlands.
-About twenty years ago, it was even listed by UNESCO as a World Heritage Site.
+The village is also a famous landmark in the Netherlands, which explains why it is considered among the most beautiful villages in the Netherlands.
+About twenty years ago, it became a UNESCO World Heritage Site.

 This village is strongly associated with the Second World War.
-This is because it is located near a Nazi transit camp.
-Jews and other people passed through this camp on their way to concentration camps in Germany and Poland.
+The reason being it is located near a former Nazi transit camp.
+Jews and others passed through this camp to concentration camps in Germany and Poland.